The Living Statue Company – Living Statue Resource Page

 If you know anything about the history of Living Statues and would like to contribute some information to be added above please Contact Us, we'd love to hear from you.

-Ed Johnson, The Living Statue Company, updated January 2013.
+Edwin Johnson, The Living Statue Company, updated March 2025